madedhun/Screeps101/README.md

 # Screeps101
-My second attemt at Screeps the game
+My second attemt at  the game Screeps.